Lyon–Saint-Exupéry Airport: Terminal 1

 Terminal 1 consists of two parts: The older part is a two-storey, slightly curved, brick shape building which contains the check-in areas 11, 12, 14, 18 and 19 as well as departure areas G and F on the upper level with the arrivals on the ground level.
 In 2014, Aéroports de Lyon started the construction of a new terminal expansion, which doubled the capacity and the area, with 70000 m2.
 Four groups took part in the tender process to design and develop the expanded Terminal 1.
 The bid was won by the GFC Construction company in partnership with Quille Construction (Bouygues) and Bouygues Energies & Services.
 The architectural practice was Rogers Stirk Harbour + Partners led by Graham Stirk, Chabanne and Partners, engineers Technip TPS and Cap Ingélec, and Inddigo.
 The expanded Terminal 1 opened in June 2018.
 It has a circular shape with check-in area 10 and additional arrivals facilities on the ground level and departure gates B and C on both upper levels.
 It is also connected by a tunnel to a small satellite building containing the D gates, now mainly used by easyJet and Transavia France, while the other areas serve Star Alliance carriers and Emirates, among others.

 Terminal 2

 Terminal 2 is a duplicate of the older part of Terminal 1, containing check-in areas 20 and 21 with boarding areas Q and P on the upper level and arrivals facilities on the lower level.

-This terminal area is mainly used by Air France.
+Terminal 2 was closed for renovations in June 2022.
+This project included upgrades to baggage handling and security systems, along with new shops and restaurants.
+The terminal reopened in April 2024, with flights from Volotea, ASL Airlines France, Air Arabia, and Norwegian Air being relocated there.

+On April 1, 2026, Terminal 2 was closed and all flights relocated to Terminal 1, in order to carry out work aimed at modernizing and improving the infrastructure of the airport.
+No schedule was announced for reopening.